 Deborah Bach has the story at Three Sheets Northwest:

-The Swinomish Channel will get the dredging it needs to avoid becoming impassable, thanks to almost $2.3 million in federal funding allocated for the work.
+The Swinomish Channel will get the dredging it needs to avoid becoming impassable, hospital thanks to almost $2.3 million in federal funding allocated for the work.

 The channel was expected to silt over by 2015 without dredging, putting hundreds of jobs at risk and making it inaccessible to thousands of boaters who use it annually to get to and from the San Juan and Gulf islands.